NAFTA negotiators aim to keep talks on track as Canada fumes over Bombardier - Article - BNN

 U.S. Trade Representative Robert Lighthizer, Canadian Foreign Minister Chrystia Freeland and Mexico's Economy Minister Ildefonso Guajardo were set to identify specific areas of progress, current state of talks and plans for the next round of negotiations in Washington in early October, officials said.

-A joint statement was expected at 2:30 p.m. eastern time.
+A joint statement was expected at 2:30 p.m.
+ET.

-The final day of the Ottawa meeting is likely to be clouded by the U.S. decision late Tuesday to slap preliminary anti-subsidy duties on Bombardier's BBDb.TO CSeries jets after rival Boeing Co BA.N accused Canada of unfairly subsidizing the aircraft.
-(Full Story)
+The final day of the Ottawa meeting is likely to be clouded by the U.S. decision late Tuesday to slap preliminary anti-subsidy duties on Bombardier's (BBDb.TO) CSeries jets after rival Boeing Co (BA.N) accused Canada of unfairly subsidizing the aircraft.

 It was not immediately clear whether Freeland addressed the Bombardier case at dinner with Lighthizer and Guajardo on Tuesday after the Bombardier decision was made public.